Venetian Carnival: Feast for the eyes and the palate

 Ferrari Perlé 2007

 Vinifies with a 100% chardonnay grapes hand-harvested from Lunelli family’s own high altitude alpine vineyards, this fantastic, dry and crisp sparkler displays perfect harmony of freshness and elegance.
 In addition to typical fruity notes of apples and white peaches, it brings warming aromas and flavours of brioche and almond pastry due to its prolonged lees contact.
-Fine and persistent bubbles, perfect companion to pasta al carbonara.
+Fine and persistent bubbles, a perfect companion to pasta al carbonara.

 A lovely sparkling rosé, typical of Ferrari style.
 Vinified in a Classic Method with 60% pinot nero and 40 % chardonnay grapes hand-harvested in the high altitude Trentino mountain vineyards.
 Dry, fresh and elegant it brings aromas and flavours of strawberries with subtle floral notes.
-Lees aging provided for an attractive bread-crust notes and added layers of complexity.
+Lees aging provided for attractive bread-crust notes and added layers of complexity.
 Persistent bubbles and a long, lingering finish.
 A perfect match to a sinfully creamy oven-baked Brie with warm berry topping.

 Ferrari Giulio Ferrari Riserva del Fondatore 2002

-The most awarded Italian Sparkling Wine crafted with chardonnay grapes exclusively, comes with effortless elegance, unbeatable complexity and unique aging ability.
+The most awarded Italian Sparkling Wine crafted with chardonnay grapes exclusively comes with effortless elegance, unbeatable complexity, and unique aging ability.
 Bursting with tropical aromas and flavours of ripe pineapple, creamy honey, a whiff of white floral notes and great minerality.
 Lingering white chocolate notes and an incredible complexity due to a ten-year maturation period on its lees.
 Enjoy this fabulous and luxurious sparkling wine on its own to get the full benefit of its undeniable greatness.

 This is an extraordinary wine with great complexity and elegance.
 Made in the Veneto region of Italy with Corvina Veronese, Rondinella and Corvinone grapes.
 Carefully selected best bunches from the prestigious Monte Sain’Urbano vineyards are dried for four months losing about 40% of initial weight.
-This created a wine with great structure, deep red color and intense bouquet with spicy aromatic and jammy notes of ripe black cherry, tobacco, smoke and leather.
+This created a wine with great structure, deep red color and intense bouquet with spicy aromatic and jammy notes of ripe black cherry, tobacco, smoke, and leather.
 It has a rich palate and an impressive, soft and velvety finish.
 This is a truly special wine; curl by the fire, take a long sip and let all your worries melt away ………

 Canella Prosecco di Conegliano Valdobbiadene DOCG

 Made with 100% Prosecco grapes in the northern Italian region of Veneto, this fruity sparkler with persistent, lively bubbles is sure to please.
-It delivers lively aromas of peach, apple, pear and citrus.
+It delivers lively aromas of peach, apple, pear, and citrus.
 Nicely balanced palate with crisp acidity and a hint of sweetness.
 Best served as a delicious and refreshing aperitif or accompanied by a bite (or two) of caviar for a special occasion.

 Folonari Valpolicella, DOC 2012

 Valpolicella comes from Italy’s northeast region of Veneto.
 Ruby red, light and fruity, it’s bursting with flavours of sweet cherries and a touch of spice.
-A blend of three indigenous grapes; Corvina, Rondinella and Molinara, it delivers soft tannins and fresh acidity on the palate.
+A blend of three indigenous grapes; Corvina, Rondinella, and Molinara, it delivers soft tannins and fresh acidity on the palate.
 Due to the substantial acidity, it is best enjoyed with food.
 Try is with the roasted duck or a gooye, cheesy meat lasagna in a true northern Italian fashion.